AndrewSalesJr/Sam-Eats-Oysters/README.md

+# Sam-Eats-Oysters.git

+### Project Overview

 Sam-Eats-Oysters.git is a project in which I defactor the code of the site Horiseon, a digital marketing company.

+In this project, my task is to look through the code of the html and css file for the website.
+I must change the html tags to semantic tags and add alt text to all images used in order to better adhere to accessibility standards. with these changes made I will need to update the css accordingly so that it is able to apply to the correct html elements.
+I will also organize the html and css files, so they are easier to read for any other person that decides to take a look at the code in the future.
+Lastly I will attempt to consolodate some of the css code and remove any unnecessary class attributes.

 I started off by adding the header and nav tags in place of basic div tags, updating the css selectors from the related div tags to header and nav.